Pearson-Higher-Ed/design/ui-copy-guide/index.md

     content: |
       Calls to action should:

-      - First level
-        - second level
-        - secondary
+      - be brief (five words or fewer)
-          - third
+      - be consistent
+      - tell the reader where you're taking them
+        - Take me to My Account
-        - another
+        - Go to Gradebook
+      - describe what you'd like the reader to do:
-      - and another
+        - Start learning
+        - Learn more about dropped courses
+        - Search for course materials

   - type: secondary section
     content: Punctuation & Special Characters